 - CC and Group: There was a reclassification misstatement for the insurance provision, short term provisions were understated by £971k and long term provisions were overstated by the same amount.
-This has now been corrected. - PCC and Group Note 17 Financial instruments: In the fair value table, a local authority amount of £7,000k was initially excluded and trade creditors initially £19,577k was adjusted to £26,650k.
-This has now been corrected. - PCC and Group Note 15 Capital expenditure and financing: Land and buildings initially stated as £7,152k, corrected to £6,152k. - CC and Group Note 15 Capital expenditure and financing: Vehicles, plant and other equipment initially stated as £4,370k, now corrected to £5,370k. - CC and Group The defined benefit pension schemes net liability was amended by £10.088 million, as there was a material increase between the estimated asset values used in the initial report received from the actuary and the final asset values at 31 March 2021.
-As a result, the actuary provided an updated IAS19 report which resulted in a £10.038 million decrease in the pension schemes net liability. - Some minor adjustments have been identified and actioned in disclosures relating to leases, termination benefits, earmarked reserves, property, plant and equipment note and related parties.
+This has now been corrected. - PCC and Group Note 17 Financial instruments: In the fair value table, a local authority amount of £7,000k initially excluded and trade creditors initially £19,577k adjusted to £26,650k.
+This has now been corrected. - PCC and Group Note 15 Capital expenditure and financing: Land and buildings initially stated at £7,152k corrected to £6,152k. - CC and Group Note 15 Capital expenditure and financing: Vehicles, plant and other equipment initially £4,370k now corrected to £5,370k. - Some minor adjustments have been identified and actioned in disclosures relating to leases, termination benefits, earmarked reserves, property, plant and equipment note and related parties.

 At the time of writing, we have identified two unadjusted audit differences, that is above our reporting threshold but below materiality.
-We request that these uncorrected misstatements be corrected or a rationale as to why they are not corrected be considered and approved by the Committee and provided within the Letter of Representation: